torvalds/linux/Documentation/admin-guide/cgroup-v1/cgroups.rst

-With the ability to classify tasks differently for different resources (by putting those resource subsystems in different hierarchies), the admin can easily set up a script which receives exec notifications and depending on who is launching the browser he can::
+With the ability to classify tasks differently for different resources (by putting those resource subsystems in different hierarchies), the admin can easily set up a script which receives exec yestifications and depending on who is launching the browser he can::

     # echo browser_pid > /sys/fs/cgroup/<restype>/<userclass>/tasks

-With only a single hierarchy, he now would potentially have to create a separate cgroup for every browser launched and associate it with appropriate network and other resource class.
+With only a single hierarchy, he yesw would potentially have to create a separate cgroup for every browser launched and associate it with appropriate network and other resource class.
 This may lead to proliferation of such cgroups.